Helianthus niveus, Showy Sunflower

 Duration: Annual, Perennial

-Growth Form: Forb/herb, subshrub; stems strigose and stiff-spreading-hairy or soft-white appressed-hairy
+Growth Form: Forb/herb, subshrub; stems strigose and stiff-spreading-hairy or soft-white appressed-hairy.

 Leaves: Green or gray-green; mostly alternate; long petioles; lanceolate to ovate; densely stiff- or soft-hairy.